woshi82/react-native-tab-view/README.md

 ### `<TabViewAnimated />`

-Container component responsible for managing tab transitions

-It accepts the following props,
+Component responsible for managing tab scenes.
+It accepts the following props:

 - `navigationState` - the current navigation state
-- `configureTransition` - optional callback which returns a configuration for the transition, return `null` to disable animation
 - `onRequestChangeTab` - callback for when the current tab changes, should do the `setState`
 - `onChangePosition` - callback called with position value as it changes (e.g. - on swipe or tab change), avoid doing anything expensive here
 - `canJumpToTab` - optional callback which accepts a route, and returns a boolean indicating whether jumping to the tab is allowed